Shimura data and corners: topology: The canonical stratifications

 But $e(Q)' \subset \overline{e(Q)}$ is open (it equals the intersection of $\overline{e(Q)}$ with the union of the corners $\FX(R)$, for all parabolics $R$ containing $\adm_{Sh}(Q)$).

 Part~(c) is a special case of the following result. \end{Proof}

-\begin{Prop} Let $R$ be a parabolic sub-group of $P$. \ is contractible. \ Let $Q \subset R$ a maximal proper parabolic of $R$ (\emph{i.e.}, a parabolic containing $Q$ and contained in $R$ is equal either to $Q$ or to $R$).
+\begin{Prop} Let $R$ be a parabolic subgroup of $P$. \ is contractible. \ Let $Q \subset R$ be a maximal proper parabolic of $R$ (\emph{i.e.}, a parabolic containing $Q$ and contained in $R$ is equal either to $Q$ or to $R$).
 If $K$ is neat, then the open immersion

 is contractible. \end{Prop}

 \begin{Proof} The restriction of the projection from $\FX^{BS} \times P (\BA_f) / K$ to each of the $\overline{e(R)} \times \{ gK \}$, $g \in P (\BA_f)$, equals the quotient by the action of the stabilizer in $P(\BQ)$ of $e(R) \times \{ gK \}$ \cite[Prop.~9.4~(ii)]{BS}.
 But this action is free on the whole of $\FX^{BS} \times P (\BA_f) / K$ as the group $K$ is supposed neat \cite[Sect.~9.5]{BS}.
 It follows that both (a) and (b) can be proved after pull-back to $\overline{e(R)} \times \{ gK \}$, $g \in P (\BA_f)$.